-To improve health of the population X X X No relationship N/A To reduce crime and nuisance X X X No relationship N/A To conserve natural and manmade resources 0 0 0 This Policy is not over and above the Core Strategy in terms of SEA objectives.
+To improve health of the population x X X No relationship N/A To reduce crime and nuisance x X X No relationship N/A To conserve natural and manmade resources 0 0 0 This Policy is not over and above the Core Strategy in terms of SEA objectives.
 N/A Overall commentary and any cumulative effects Overall this Policy moves towards the SEA objectives and is not over and above the Core Strategy in terms of SEA objectives.

-SEA Objective cumulative effect and ent of effect (c effects, signifi magnitude of the ethree time pe cance of the ne effect in Summary Explanation Enhancement and mitigation Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) opportunities
+SEA Objective cumulative effect and ressment of effect (consider nulative effects, significance of the ct and magnitude of the effect in as of the three time periods) Summary Explanation Enhancement and mitigation Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) opportunities